 Step Two: Tear the scrap paper into small pieces and soak them in hot water for 30 minutes.

-Fill a blender about three-quarters full with clean water.
+Step Three: Fill a blender about three-quarters full with clean water.
 Take a handful of scraps from your pile and put them into the blender.
 Close tightly and blend on medium-high for a few seconds, until you can no longer see pieces of the paper.

 Step Four: To add color to your paper mixture, add small amounts plant or vegetable scraps (such as orange peels, carrots, or flowers) and blend again.
 Pieces of foil from leftover holiday paper and colored thread also add a special touch.